techgrs29/hugo/site/content/post/combating-hidden-hunger-with-food-fortification.md

 It is implemented at the processing stage, and involves the addition or enhancement of one or more nutrients to a food product.
 Several types of fortification programs exist, covering mass, targeted, voluntary, and mandatory fortification.

 **Mandatory fortification** applies in the case where the government makes it a regulatory requirement to fortify a given food product.
-The most common case of mandatory fortification is the Universal Salt Iodisation (USI) programme—which India also implements—which requires salt to be fortified with an adequate amount of iodine (≥15 ppm).
+The most common case of mandatory fortification is the Universal Salt Iodisation (USI) programme which requires salt to be fortified with an adequate amount of iodine (≥15 ppm).

 **Mass fortification** involves the addition of micro-nutrients to particular food groups or products which are widely consumed across a given population, such as wheat or rice in India.
 This type of programme is used in addressing nutrient deficiencies which are prevalent across a large proportion of the population.
 In the case of India, this would include calcium, vitamin A, B12, Folate, and Lysine.
 However, this coverage could also be extended to a wider range of micro-nutrients, especially those such as iron and zinc where deficiency is still highly prevalent, albeit within smaller demographics.